-Using this method shows a substantial gap with amounts calculated using the 'Rule of eight'.
-In fact, this discounted method shows that the median company in the S&P 500 has an operating lease value half that of the figure calculated under the 'Rule of eight'.
-This is similar result to estimates made in 2013 by the CFA Institute and highlights just how much room there is for error and an overestimation of most companies' liabilities.
+Using this method, we find a substantial gap between the lease obligations calculated using the 'Rule of eight' and the discount method.
+In fact, this discounted method shows that the median company in the Stoxx 600 (for which data is available) has an operating lease value almost half that of the figure calculated under the 'Rule of eight'.
+This is a similar result to our previous calculations for stocks in the S&P 500 and also aligns with a 2013 publication by the CFA Institute.